Year of Manufacture

 | 1960 to 1965 | $15,000 to $45,000 | $20,000 to $85,000 |

-For the full breakdown with photos, work through myFender serial number guide.
-Serial numbers only get you a window, though, so the physical features matter too.
+For the full serial breakdown with photos, work through myFender serial number guide.
+Serial numbers only get you a window, though, so the physical features matter more.

 Let a dealer handle the photos, the listing, the authentication, and the buyers.
 I offerconsignment from as low as 8% on top-tier instruments.